-Anjar was a city of the Umayyad Islamic dynasty, founded in the early 8th century by Caliph Walid I. Over the course of this century, Anjar’s setting at the centre of two trading routes allowed it to flourish into a commercial hub.
-Yet, in 744AD, this prosperity came to an end when Walid’s son, Caliph Ibrahim, suffered a defeat.
+Anjar was a city of the Umayyad Islamic dynasty located in Lebanon, founded in the early 8th century by Caliph Walid I. Over the course of this century, Anjar’s setting at the centre of major trading routes allowed it to flourish into a commercial hub.

 Discover the best Historic Sites in Lebanon, from Baalbek to Anjar and more, includes interactive Lebanese cultural places and monuments map.